dhrubojoutidas/git_workshop4_prac/README.md

  - `git log ` #  show the commit history for the currently active branch
  - ` git reflog ` List operations (e.g. checkouts or commits) made on local repository
  - `git log --stat -M ` #  show all commit logs with indication of any paths that moved
+ - git log branchB..branchA     show the commits on branchA that are not on branchB
+ - git log --follow [file]    show the commits that changed file, even across renames
+ - git diff branchB..branchA     show the diff of what is in branchA that is not in branchB
+ - git show [SHA]     show any object in Git in human-readable format
+ - $ git log [-n count] List commit history of current branch. -n count limits list to last n commits.
+ -  $ git log --oneline --graph --decorate An overview with reference labels and history graph.
+One commit per line.
+ -   $ git log ref..
+List commits that are present on the current branch and not merged into ref.
+A ref can be a branch name or a tag name
+ -   git reflog List operations (e.g. checkouts or commits) made on local repository

  -
  -  git stash   Put current changes in your working directory into stash for later use.